Research and Study

 Reference letters, student research interests, grade-point average for previous graduate study, and factors such as faculty availability are considered in admission decisions.

 M.S. applicants may be admitted from an ABET-accredited baccalaureate curriculum in any engineering discipline, or in the mathematical sciences, the physical sciences, or the computer sciences with a g.p.a. of at least 3.00 and an acceptable score on the Graduate Record Examination (GRE) General Test.
 Applicants from institutions outside the United States must meet equivalent conditions for regular admission.
 Students with lesser qualifications may be considered for conditional admission.

 Students from business or social science programs who have mathematical preparation similar to that of engineering students are considered for regular or conditional admission.
-Students on conditional status must achieve regular status within two sessions of their first registration by attaining an acceptable grade-point average and gaining regular acceptance by the industrial engineering program faculty; otherwise, they are dismissed.
+Students on conditional status must achieve regular status within two sessions of their first registration by attaining an acceptable grade-point average and gaining regular acceptance by the industrial and systems engineering program faculty; otherwise, they are dismissed.
 Admissions may be limited by available resources.

 Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students in the College of Engineering.
 Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.